FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 		if (registrationResponse.WasSuccessful()) {
                     Console.WriteLine("created user with email: "+user.email);
 		}
-...
             }
 ...
 ```

 We can store arbitrary key value pairs in the data field.
+This lets us associate any application specific values with our users.

 ```
 ...